Being able to communicate effectively with all of your customers, wherever they're based, is crucial for business success.

 The other option is to buy the translation feature separately and add it into your live chat.

 This means your live chat and the translation tool are managed by different companies.

 A built-in translation feature is the better option as it means you only pay for one live chat service and no extra setup, saving you time and money.

 It also ensures the translation feature runs smoothly as there will be no issues in the systems running together.

 If you already have live chat on your website, but it’s not multilingual, get in touch with your provider to see if they have a translation feature they can add-on.

-If they do not, consider switching your whole live chat solution to a company that offers built-in multilingual live chat, as opposed to paying for a translation add-on from a different provider.
-Some live chats with built-in real-time translation are easily integrated into contact centre systems, such as Mitel and Salesforce, so are quick and simple to get running.
+If they don't, consider switching your whole live chat solution to a company that offers built-in multilingual live chat, as opposed to paying for a translation add-on from a different provider.

 The table below features a selection of live chat services that offer support in multiple languages so you can compare some of the best providers for yourself.